-After you know what your budget is and what size of mortgage you can afford, then you can start researching houses within your affordabilities.
-Some people do the opposite - first look for houses for sale, fall in love with a house and then, after talking to a lender, they realise they cannot afford it.
+After you know your budget and what size of mortgage you can afford, you can start researching houses within your affordabilities.
+Some people do the opposite - first look for houses for sale, fall in love with a house, and then, after talking to a lender, they realise they cannot afford it.

 Don’t be afraid to go to as many house viewings as you can.